KrantiBrid98/Marvel/README.md

 - NestJS which is a Node.js framework, has been used to set up the server.
 - MySQL is used as database for storing the user comments.

+<p> comments cannot be added for now using the above hoisted link.
+You can however take a look at the comment functionality by locally running the app on your system</p>

 ## Marvel API link:
 - https://gateway.marvel.com/
 - https://developer.marvel.com/